daltair98/RosProyect/README.md

 # RosProyect
-## This is a schoolar proyect to control a mobile robot using ROS through an interface by serial communication with an xbox controller
+## This is a University proyect to control a mobile robot using ROS, an interface should display what the sensors read and it should indicate where the robot is moving, raspberry pi must use serial communication, an xbox controller ( or any other videogame control) has to be used to move the robothrough a
 Important notes